nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `edit 1 p/91234567 e/ben321@gmail.com`: Edits the phone number and email address of the 1st person to be `91234567` and `ben321@gmail.com` respectively
-* `edit 2 n/John Doe m/CS2100 T09 B09`: Edits the name module of the 2nd person to be `John Doe` and `CS2100 T09 B09` respectively
+* `edit 2 n/John Doe m/CS2100 T09 B09`: Edits the name and module of the 2nd person to be `John Doe` and `CS2100 T09 B09` respectively
 * `edit 3 h/@BenWasHere r/Overseas`: Edits the telegram handle and remark of the 3rd person to be `@BenWasHere` and `Overseas` respectively

 Command aliases: `update` `e`